 Are you worried about your teen's troublesome behavior?
 Perhaps, you're simply overreacting to some significant changes.
 Here are some tips to help deal with teenage behavior

 The adolescent brain and body undergo tremendous changes just as they do in the toddler phase (the other period of development that involves so many changes), and adults are often unsure about how to react to them.
-While a toddler would perhaps manifest these outcomes with incessant cries, an adolescent's demeanour comes across as questioning, defying authority or refusing to do what he has been asked to.
+While a toddler would perhaps manifest these outcomes with incessant cries, an adolescent's demeanor comes across as questioning, defying authority, or refusing to do what he has been asked to.
 This leads to more pressure from parents and teachers.

 The specific changes that take place in adolescence start with hormonal fluctuations, which greatly affect choices and moods.
 Also, the teen brain equates risk with reward and, often, causes to do things without considering consequences.
 Teens go through a phase of hypocritical thought where the rules for others differ from those that they follow themselves.
 They also tend to gravitate towards their peer groups.

-And, most normal teenagers will resort to 'gang behaviour during this period.
+And, most normal teenagers will resort to 'gang behavior' during this period.
 They will also get into trouble with figures of authority at school.
 As a result of the numerous changes that occur in the amygdala (a part of the brain responsible for emotional reactions), most teenagers struggle with emotional regulation as well.
 This causes relationships to be both tricky and stressful for them.
 These are, however, only the internal pressures that they face.
-Externally, from their school and home environments, they face pressures on academics, career choices and conforming to societal norms.
+Externally, from their school and home environments, they face pressures on academics, career choices, and conforming to societal norms.
 Added to this are pressures from the media on body images and brands, and those from their relationships and other choices.

 As parents, the best way to understand and handle these common issues is to make sure you spend quality time with your teen as often as possible.
 This encourages healthy two-way communication where he feels supported and can trust enough to share what is happening in his life.

-Addictions to drugs, alcohol, porn and gadgets are also some of the most common problems that teens face.
+Addictions to drugs, alcohol, porn, and gadgets are also some of the most common problems that teens face.
 This is augmented by their easy access to addictive substances or habits as they spend a considerable amount of time away from home.
 And, since they cannot be monitored constantly, the peer pressure and interactions that they encounter regularly lead to strong changes that become addictive.
 These problems require immediate professional help and support.

-1. Listen, don't lecture: An adolescent may never admit to you that she is stressed as she would rather handle her problems independently.
+An adolescent may never admit to you that she is stressed as she would rather handle her problems independently.
 However, if you listen to her, you are more likely to understand her need for your support and trust.
 If you lecture to her, she would instead find opportunities to avoid your company.

-3. Model and mentor: Ensure that your own routine and habits include the values that you would like to nurture in your child.
+Ensure that your own routine and habits include the values that you would like to nurture in your child.
 When she makes mistakes, help her understand the lessons learnt and identify possible areas for change and growth.

-4. Support, don't shame: Even when your child misbehaves or gets into trouble, never shame him, especially when he is blamed by the school or others.
+Even when your child misbehaves or gets into trouble, never shame him, especially when he is blamed by the school or others.
 Also, don't blindly take your child's side.
 Listen to what the school or others have to say, and then spend time listening to and observing your child.
 Get as many perspectives as you can and then work with your child accordingly.

-6. Support, don't judge: Understand the difference between an error and a crime, and work accordingly when problems arise.
+Understand the difference between an error and a crime, and work accordingly when problems arise.

-7. Seek help, don't neglect: Never ignore struggles like depression, severe anxiety, relationship crisis, exam-related stress, and addictions in your teen.
+Never ignore struggles like depression, severe anxiety, relationship crisis, exam-related stress, and addictions in your teen.
 Seek professional intervention.

 With these tips, hope you and your teen will be able to sail through this phase smoothly.